pulibrary/ops-catchall/projects/create_new_vm.md

 8. Edit the sshd_config file to add the new user as an allowed user (in the config file, AllowUsers should be around line 123):
 - ```sudo vim /etc/ssh/sshd_config```

-9. Restart sshd for your changes to take effect:
+9. After saving your changes to the config file, restart sshd for your changes to take effect:
 - ```sudo systemctl restart sshd```

 10. Exit your session as the new user, then exit your SSH connection as the pulsys user, then ssh back in as the new user you just added.